Adam-Suvarna/Black-Box-PenetrationTest/README.md

-# Web Application Penetration Test - NBN Server
+# Black Box Penetration Test

 This was a black-box penetration test conducted on a simulated client environment as part of university coursework.
 The target was a web server